trevorjgould/dada2analysis/README.md

-**This is the analysis pipeline for use with dada2 processed output** you need the following.
+**This is the analysis pipeline for use with dada2 processed output you need the following:**
 1) seqtab_output from dada2
 2) metadata with sample names matching seqtab output
 3) taxonomy file with sequences matching seqtab output and taxa output from IDtaxa in R